Towards Faithful Model Explanation in NLP: A Survey: Faithfulness

-\leavevmode As mentioned in Section~\ref{section:faithfulness_definition}, Faithfulness does not have an established formal definition, but is usually defined ad-hoc during evaluation.
-However, the evaluation metrics are often inconsistent and incomparable with each other, making it difficult to objectively assess progress in this field.
+As explained in previous sections, faithfulness does not have an established formal definition, but is usually defined ad-hoc during evaluation.
+However, the evaluation metrics are often not directly comparable with each other and yield inconsistent results, making it difficult to objectively assess progress in this field.

-In their seminal opinion piece, \citet{jacovi_towards_2020} outline several design principles of Faithfulness evaluation metrics, three of which are the most important (and most ignored) in our view: (a) ``Be explicit in what you evaluate''.
-Especially, do not conflate Plausibility and Faithfulness. (b) Faithfulness evaluation should not involve human judgment on explanation quality.
-Humans do not know whether an explanation is faithful; if they did, the explanation would be necessary. (c) Faithfulness evaluation should not involve human-provided gold labels (for the examples to be explained).
-A faithful explanation method should be able to explain \textit{any} prediction of the model, whether it is correct or not.
+In their seminal opinion piece, \citet{jacovi_towards_2020} outline five design principles of faithfulness evaluation metrics, three of which are the most important (and most ignored) in our view.
+The first principle is ``be explicit in what you evaluate'', especially, do not conflate plausibility and faithfulness.
+Second, ``faithfulness evaluation should not involve human judgment on explanation quality''.
+This is because humans do not know whether an explanation is faithful; if they did, the explanation would be unnecessary.
+Finally, faithfulness evaluation should not involve human-provided gold labels (for the examples to be explained).
+A faithful explanation method should be able to explain \textit{any} prediction of the model, regardless of whether it is correct or not.\footnote{The other two principles are ``do not trust 'inherent interpretability' claims'' and ``faithfulness evaluation of Intelligent User Interface systems should not rely on user performance''.
+The former is not relevant to the faithfulness evaluation methods, but rather to self-explanatory models, which we will revisit in Section~\ref{section:self-explantory_models}.
+The latter is similar to the second principle and thus omitted.}